billkendrick/firefighter/README.md

 > > > you will leave the room to safety.
 (This is the goal of the game!)
 > > >
 > > > Once all workers have left the room (or perished), you can push into
-> > > a door or exit leave the room yourself, and thus end the level.
+> > > a door or exit to leave the room yourself, and thus end the level.
 > > > (See "Completing a Level", below.)
 > >
 > > ### C. Gas Pipes and Valves